-2.1 Nearest Adjacent Neighbor Identification
+2.1 Adjacent Neighbor Identification

-To set up this approach we first The first step to cataloguing patterns in the data is to identify the adjacent neighbors of each cell of the model to define each local "neighborhood".
-This is done on the quadrilateral cells of the finite volume physics grid using
+The first step to cataloguing patterns in the data is to identify the adjacent neighbors of each cell to define each local "neighborhood".
+This is done on the quadrilateral cells of the finite volume physics grid using connection information to identify cells that share a cell edge or corner.
+Initially, a distance based nearest neighbor method was employed, but this was problematic

-85 connection information to identify cells that share a cell edge or corner.
-Initially, a distance based nearest neighbor method was employed, but this was problematic in regions where the cube-sphere grid is distorted by the projection onto the sphere.
+85 in regions where the cube-sphere grid is distorted by the projection onto the sphere.
 The cell connection information can be generated through a brute force comparison of cell corner locations to identify cells that share a corner.
 A shared edge can then be easily defined when two cells share two corners.

-After identifying the adjacent neighbors to a given cell, the neighbors are sorted by the great circle bearing between the 90 central point and each neighbor, putting the the northernmost edge point first (see Fig. 3a).
-This ordering ensures consistency when comparing local neighborhoods across different areas of the global grid that experience different amounts of distortion from the spherical projection (Fig. 3b).
+After identifying the adjacent neighbors to a given cell, the neighbors are sorted by the great circle bearing between the central point and each neighbor, putting the northernmost edge point first (see Fig. 3a).
+This ordering ensures consistency

+90 when comparing local neighborhoods across different areas of the global grid that experience different amounts of distortion from the spherical projection (Fig. 3b).
 Ordering the neighbors by bearing in this manner is also useful for defining the neighbor states as a sequence (see Sec.
 2.2).
 The same method works trivially for equiangular grids.
-Note that for cubed sphere data we ignore points located adjacent to the cube sphere corners because these only have seven adjacent neighbors, and cannot be directly compared to the rest of the grid using the methods described below.
+Note that for cubed sphere data we ignore points located to the cube corners because these only have seven adjacent neighbors, and cannot be directly compared to the rest of the grid using the methods described below.

 Neighbor State Sequence Description

 01010101 pure checkerboard

-0 0 0 0 0 1 1 1 1 smooth gradient

-0001010101 partial checkerboard
+00001111 smooth gradient

-$1\ 1\ 1\ 1\ 1\ 0\ 1\ 0$ partial checkerboard
+$0\ 0\ 0\ 1\ 0\ 1\ 0\ 1$ partial checkerboard

-00001111 smooth gradient height
+11111010 partial checkerboard

 Table 1.
-Examples of binary sequences that describe the anomalous relative states of the eight adjacent neighbors for relative to a given center point on a rectilinear grid (see text).
+Examples of binary sequences that describe the relative states of the eight adjacent neighbors relative to a given center point on a rectilinear grid (see text).

-2.2 Pattern Detection
+95 2.2 Pattern Detection

-Once we have identified the local adjacent neighborhood of a given center point we need a way to catalogue catalog the various neighborhood state patterns.
-In order to make the pattern detection tractable we simplify the neighborhood state by calculating anomalies from the neighborhood mean and then encoding them differences from the center cell and then encode the adjacent
+Once we have identified the local adjacent neighborhood of a given center point we need a way to catalog the various neighborhood state patterns.
+In order to make the pattern detection tractable we simplify the neighborhood state by calculating differences from the center cell and then encode the adjacent neighbor differences as binary values, with 0 for values less than or equal to the center value, and 1 otherwise.Note that the center point is excluded from the binary sequence for conve-